MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 >
 > - **Test ExpressRoute gateway performance to meet work load requirements:** Use the Azure Connectivity Toolkit to test performance across your ExpressRoute circuit to understand bandwidth capacity and latency of your network connection.
 >
 > - **Plan for scaling your ExpressRoute circuits:** Choose the right ExpressRoute circuit SKU based on your scalability requirements through varied features and limits.
+For additional scalability guidance for your solution, see [Recommendations for optimizing scaling and partitioning](/azure/well-architected/performance-efficiency/scale-partition#configure-scaling).
 >
 > - **Plan for scaling your ExpressRoute Virtual Network Gateway:**  Choose the right ExpressRoute Virtual Network Gateway SKU based on your scalability requirements through varied features and limits.
 Take into consideration the performance, feature, and routing needs of your network when selecting the ExpressRoute Virtual Network Gateway SKU.
 >